 Waking Up to Possible Side Effects of Epidurals and Other Types of Regional Anesthesia

 Giving birth to your baby is one of the most beautiful experiences you’ll have in your lifetime.
 Of course, it might be hard to remember that while you’re going through the delivery.
-But unlike previous generations, we’re fortunate to have the option of an epidural — the pain-numbing anesthetic that helps make childbirth much more bearable.
-One study showed that 71% of pregnant women opted for this type of anesthesia during their delivery.
+But unlike previous eras, modern mothers are fortunate to have the option of an epidural—the pain-numbing anesthetic that helps make childbirth much more bearable.
+In fact, one study showed that 71% of pregnant women in 2018 opted for this type of anesthesia during their delivery.

-However, although epidurals are generally considered a safe practice, they carry the risk of side effects just like any other medical procedure.
-We’ve rounded up both the common and the rare side effects associated with epidurals and other types of regional anesthesia so that you can be prepared to decide which may be best for you.
+Although epidurals are generally considered a safe practice in the delivery room, they—like all anesthesia—can carry the risk of severe side effects.
+We’ve rounded up both the common and the rare side effects associated with epidurals and other types of regional anesthesia so that you can be prepared to decide which may be best for you when it is your time to bring new life into the world.

 Side Effects of an Epidural

-Although epidurals make childbirth much less painful than a natural delivery, they’re not completely risk free.
+Although epidurals do make childbirth much less painful than a natural delivery, they’re not completely risk-free.
 Some of the most common side effects they cause include:

 - Low blood pressure